-the Medicare Contractor did not calculate Cary's VDA using the methodology laid out by CMS in PRM 15-1 or by the Secretary in the preambles to the FFY 2007 and 2009 IPPS Final Rules.
+It is clear from the preambles to these Final Rules that the only permissible adjustment to the hospital's cost for calculating the VDA is for excess staffing.
+Therefore, the Board finds that the Medicare Contractor did not calculate Cary's VDA using the methodology laid out by CMS in PRM 15-1 or by the Secretary in the preambles to the FFY 2007 and 2009 IPPS Final Rules.

-Rather, the Board finds the Medicare Contractor calculated Cary's FY 2007 VDA based on an otherwise new methodology that the Administrator adopted through adjudication in her decisions, best described as follows: the "VDA [payment] is equal to the difference between its fixed and semi-fixed costs and its DRG payment . . . subject to the ceiling[.]"
+Rather, the Board finds the Medicare Contractor calculated Cary's FY 2009 VDA based on an otherwise new methodology that the Administrator adopted through adjudication in her decisions.
+This methodology is best described as follows: the "VDA [payment] is equal to the difference between its fixed and semi-fixed costs and its DRG payment . . . subject to the ceiling[.]"
 The Board suspects that the Administrator developed this new methodology using fixed costs because of a seeming conflict between the methodology explained in the FFY 2007 and 2009 IPPS Final Rules/PRM and the statute.
 Notably, in applying this new methodology through adjudication, CMS did not otherwise alter its written policy statements in either the PRM or Federal Register until it issued the FFY 2018 IPPS Final Rule.